alam9730/fitness-class-tracker/README.md

 1. Clone the project from GitHub
 2. Run: composer install
-3. Create a .env file and set your database setting
+3. Create a new database -> fitness tracker
+4. Run php artisan key:generate
-4. Run the migration: php artisan migrate
+5. Run the migration: php artisan migrate
-5. Start the server: php artisan serve
+6. Start the server: php artisan serve

 ## Challenges and Learning
 Adding search and pagination without JavaScript or external libraries was a good learning experience.
 I used Laravel's query builder and pagination tools.
 I also made sure validation errors are clearly shown to users, which improved usability.